LLNL/UnifyFS/docs/build-intercept.rst

 Build the Dependencies
 **********************

-UnifyFS requires MPI, LevelDB, GOTCHA, Margo and OpenSSL.
+UnifyFS requires MPI, GOTCHA, Margo and OpenSSL.
-References to these dependencies can be found on our :doc:`<dependencies>` page.
+References to these dependencies can be found on our :doc:`dependencies` page.

 A `bootstrap.sh <https://github.com/LLNL/UnifyFS/blob/dev/bootstrap.sh>`_ script
 has been provided in order to make manual build and installation of dependencies